timadair/jbrowse-components/packages/website/docs/developer_creating_data_adapters.md

 finishCallback, and send errors to errorCallback, except we do all those things with the Observable

-Here is a JBrowse 1 to JBrowse 2 migration for the getFeatures concepts
+Here is a "conversion" of JBrowse 1 getFeatures callbacks to JBrowse 2 observable calls

 - `featureCallback(new SimpleFeature(...))` -> `observer.next(new SimpleFeature(...))`
 - `finishCallback()` -> `observer.complete()`